 Skip to content

-Windows Remote Management (WinRM) is the preferred protocol used in vScope for inventorying Windows-based operating systems.
+Windows Remote Management (WinRM) can be used inventorying Windows-based operating systems in vScope.
 WinRM is a Microsoft implementation of WS-Management Protocol, Read more, and allows vScope to collect detailed data about Windows resources, such as system hardware, software, and configurations, with more efficiency and security than WMI.
+WinRM is therefore generally faster and more resilient than WMI, especially in environments with high network latency

 Requirements